 Amanjot (A.J.)
 Singh Dhaliwal is an Associate in the Washington, DC office of Buckley Sandler LLP.
-He assists clients in the financial services industry, primarily in government enforcement, regulatory and compliance matters, and he counsels clients on federal laws, including Consumer Financial Protection Act (CFPA), the Equal Credit Opportunity Act (ECOA), the Fair Housing Act (FHA), the Truth in Lending Act (TILA), the False Claims Act (FCA), Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA), and qui tam litigation.
+He counsels clients in the financial services industry, primarily in government enforcement, regulatory and compliance matters involving allegations of unfair, deceptive, or abusive acts in violation of the Federal Trade Commission Act (UDAP, Section 5), the Consumer Financial Protection Act (UDAAP, Section 1036), and similar state laws.
+Also, Mr. Dhaliwal handles matters involving federal and state consumer protection laws, including the Equal Credit Opportunity Act (ECOA), the Fair Housing Act (FHA), the Real Estate Settlement Procedures Act (RESPA), the Truth in Lending Act (TILA), the Fair Credit Reporting Act (FCRA), and the Fair Debt Collection Practices Act (FDCPA), among others.

-Mr. Dhaliwal is a past president of the South Asian Bar Association of Washington, DC (SABA-DC).
+Mr. Dhaliwal is a past president of the Washington D.C. chapter of the National South Asian Bar Association of North America (SABA-NA).
 He is heavily involved in the organization’s efforts to promote the professional development of South Asian American lawyers and law students, increase awareness and dialogue about legal issues of concern to South Asian Americans, and increase access to pro bono legal services for the South Asian American community.
-SABA-DC has advocated for South Asian Americans who have been the target of hate crimes and bias-related incidents.
-SABA-DC helped design the first Convenience Store Outreach Project, a nationwide legal education and compliance program informing South Asian convenience store owners and operators on laws applicable to sale of over-the-counter cold medications.
+SABA-NA has advocated for South Asian Americans who have been the target of hate crimes and bias-related incidents.
+Mr. Dhaliwal received SABA-NA’s 40 Under 40 Award for his broad range of high achievement in his practice area, innovation, leadership, legal and community service and commitment to diversity.

 A.J.
 S. Dhaliwal, an Associate with Buckley Sandler, was elected Treasurer of the DC Bar , the second-largest unified jurisdictional bar in the country.
 Mr. Dhaliwal represents leading financial institutions and other corporate clients in connection with regulatory compliance matters, examinations...Press Releases